MuhammadSubhan123321/To-Do-List/README.md

 📅 **Future Improvements**

-✅ Save tasks in localStorage (persist after refresh)
+✅ Save tasks in localStorage (done ✔️)

-✅ Add an Edit option for tasks
+✏️ Add an Edit option for tasks

-✅ Mark tasks as completed with a checkbox
+☑️ Mark tasks as completed with a checkbox

+🗂 Filter tasks by due date (Upcoming / Overdue)

 👨‍💻** Author**